akerkar2005/gui-autocomplete-autocorrect/README.md

 lookup yields an empty result, it means that we need to check if the input word can be autocorrected.
 There is a cap for the edit distance calculation.
 If 5 changes had to be made at minimum, we do not display any results (this may change with further testing).
-If the word already exists in the database, we do not display results (done in the Front-End).
+If the word already exists in the database, we do not display results (done on the Front-End).

 ## Final Notes
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thank you for reading my documentation on this research